buutrg/PRSmix/README.md

 - The dataframe of training and testing sample split from the main dataframe,
 - The prediction accuracy for each PRS in the training and testing set,
 - The prediction accuracy assessed in the testing set of the best PRS selected from the training set,
-- the AUC of the NULL model of only covariates, the best PGS, PRSmix and PRSmix+ (adjusted for covariates),
+- The AUC (for binary trait) of the NULL model of only covariates, the best PGS, PRSmix and PRSmix+ (adjusted for covariates),
-- Odds Ratio of the best PGS, PRSmix and PRSmix+ (adjusted for covariates),
+- Odds Ratio of the best PGS, PRSmix and PRSmix+ (for binary trait) (adjusted for covariates),
 - The mixing weights of the scores used in combination,
 - The adjusted SNP effects to estimate PRSmix and PRSmix+ (if is_extract_adjSNPeff=TRUE)